swinterbourne/ewallace.github.io/manual/_posts/2021-01-07-meetings-overview.md

 Why bother with these guidelines and with writing notes?

-* Guidelines are a "checklist" to make sure we cover the important points.
+* Guidelines are a [checklist](http://atulgawande.com/book/the-checklist-manifesto/) to make sure we cover the important points.
 * Notes act as a "diary" of what we did, which makes it easier.
 * It's pretty easy to misunderstand each other, especially on zoom.
 Written notes help to clear up those misunderstandings, and especially to clarify what is and is not a priority.